STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 :option:`--hpx:bind`\ ``=<BINDINGS>``, where ``<BINDINGS>`` have to be formatted as described below.

-In addition to the syntax described below one can use :option:`--hpx:bind`\
+In addition to the syntax described below, one can use :option:`--hpx:bind`\
 ``=none`` to disable all binding of any threads to a particular core.
 This is mostly supported for debugging purposes.

 The specified affinities refer to specific regions within a machine hardware topology.
-In order to understand the hardware topology of a particular machine it may be useful to run the lstopo tool which is part of |hwloc| to see the reported topology tree.
+In order to understand the hardware topology of a particular machine, it may be useful to run the lstopo tool, which is part of |hwloc|, to see the reported topology tree.
 Seeing and understanding a topology tree will definitely help in understanding the concepts that are discussed below.

-Affinities can be specified using HWLOC (|hwloc|) tuples.
-Tuples of HWLOC *objects* and associated *indexes* can be specified in the form ``object:index``, ``object:index-index`` or ``object:index,...,index``.
-HWLOC objects represent types of mapped items in a topology tree.
+Affinities can be specified using hwloc tuples.
+Tuples of hwloc *objects* and associated *indexes* can be specified in the form ``object:index``, ``object:index-index`` or ``object:index,...,index``.
+Hwloc objects represent types of mapped items in a topology tree.
 Possible values for objects are ``socket``, ``numanode``, ``core`` and ``pu`` (processing unit).
 Indexes are non-negative integers that specify a unique physical object in a topology tree using its logical sequence number.